WARM: A Weakly (+Semi) Supervised Model for Solving Math word Problems: Results and Analysis

-In Table~\ref{tab:eq_gen}, we present some of the predictions.
+In Table~\ref{tab:eq_gen}, we present some predictions.
 As can be seen, the model is capable of producing long complex equations as well.
-Sometimes, it may reach the correct answer but the equation might be wrong (like in the last example the correct equation would have been $X=7.0*6.0/3.0$, but the model predicted $X=7.0+7.0$).
+Sometimes, it may reach the correct answer but through an incorrect equation. {\it E.g.}: In the last example, the correct equation would have been $X=7.0*6.0/3.0$, but the model predicted $X=7.0+7.0$.